poshsvn/poshsvn/docs/Invoke-SvnList.md

 ```

 ### -Target
-Specifies the Path or the Url of repository to list.
+Specifies the Path or the Url of the directory to list.

 ```yaml
 Type: String[]